brainoverflow98/obsidian-notes/Managing Data Access Between Modules.md

 	- #1.2 and they are deployed in seperate applications or they are developed by two different teams: B should be put in a common BusinessLogicLayer then A should directly use B itself.
 - #2 and they are in different modules...
 	- #2.1 and they are deployed in a single application...
-		- #2.1.1 and B is a vendor service and can be changed in the future:  A should define BFacadeInterface which by default implemented by using B itself.
+		- #2.1.1 and B is owned by a 3rd party and can be changed in the future:  A should define BFacadeInterface which by default implemented by using B itself.
-		- #2.1.2 and B is a owned service: A should use B through BInterface which is defined by B's owner.
+		- #2.1.2 and B is owned by your organization: A should use B through BInterface which is defined by B's owner.
 	- #2.2 and they are deployed in seperate applications...
 		- #2.2.1 and A requires simple data operations over B's data...
-			- #2.2.1.1 and B is a vendor service and can be changed in the future: A should define BFacadeInterface which by default implemented by using BHttpClient to access B's REST endpoints.
+			- #2.2.1.1 and B  is owned by a 3rd party and can be changed in the future: A should define BFacadeInterface which by default implemented by using BHttpClient to access B's REST endpoints.
-			- #2.2.1.2 and B is a owned service: A should use BHttpClient through BHttpClientInterface.
+			- #2.2.1.2 and B is owned by your organization: A should use BHttpClient through BHttpClientInterface.
 		-  #2.2.2 and A requires long running data operations over B's data:
-			- #2.2.2.1 and B is a vendor service and can be changed in the future: A should define BFacadeInterface which by default implemented by using BEventProducerClient.
+			- #2.2.2.1 and B  is owned by a 3rd party and can be changed in the future: A should define BFacadeInterface which by default implemented by using BEventProducerClient.
-			- #2.2.2.2 and B is a owned service: A should use BEventProducerClientInterface which by default implemented by using an event/queue bus producer to send  BEvent defined by B's owner.
+			- #2.2.2.2 and B is owned by your organization: A should use BEventProducerClientInterface which by default implemented by using an event/queue bus producer to send  BEvent defined by B's owner.

 [^cdo]: complex data operation: batch processing, ordering/filtering after join, db row locking etc.

-[^vs]: vendor service a service that can be designed, modified, versioned without your control

 [^fcd]: purpose of a facade is to abstract a third party service so it is easier to replace.

-[^os]: owned service is a service that can't be designed, modified, or versioned without your control.

-[^cdw]: complex data write: IO intensive, CPU intensive, Network intensive

-### 2.2.1-R
-A should define the view not B because:
-- It's not possible for B to define views in it's own schema that will fulfill everybodies needs.
-So A is going to under or overfetch some data.
-- That will lead to a case where A wants to integrate with other vendor service but it can not know which fields of the view it should fill in order to work correctly.

 ### Should read and write services be seperated (CQRS)?